Moms ask, “Can I eat Mexican food while pregnant?”

 The answer is not a straight yes or no.

-Sure, there are certain Mexican dishes that are not exactly very healthy or nutritious.
-However, there are those that can actually be good for you.
+Sure, certain Mexican dishes are not exactly very healthy or nutritious.
+However, some can be good for you.

 The Basics of Mexican Food